 Why are brand names important?

-The brand name of a product to be launched either directly to foreign markets or globally by means of the internet is very important.
-This process includes some specific risks.
-You want to be sure that the brand name of your product will have an affirmative association in the target countries.
-So you need to know that this name is appropriate for target markets characterized by a variety of languages and cultures.
-Brand name analysis should be part of your market research and your marketing strategy.
+The brand name of a product to be launched either directly to foreign markets or globally by means of the internet is particularly important, because the sales process may involve some specific risks.
+You must be sure that the brand name of your product will have a positive connotation in the target countries.
+Therefore you will need to know that this name is appropriate for target markets characterized by a variety of languages and cultures.
+Brand name analysis should be part of your market research and marketing strategy.

-Even simple English words used as a brand name or catch-phrase in other markets may cause unfortunate consequences.
-They may have a different meaning in other languages.
-The pronunciation of a word or a name can trigger a completely different perception in another language.
-It may even be ridiculed somewhere in another country.
-High quality products to be launched in foreign markets require that perceptions about the brand name of the product be investigated at the initial stage of brand naming.
-After a product is launched in the market, you may need to pay an arm and a leg to change its brand name.
-Do not take this risk.
-A short investigation will quickly eliminate possible problems and allow you to look to the future with confidence because your brand will have been transformed into a positively valued sign in other cultures.
+Even simple English words used as a brand name or slogan in other markets may cause unintended consequences.
+They may have a completely different meaning in other languages.
+The pronunciation of a word or a name can trigger a different perception in another language.
+It may even be a mockery in a target language.
+For products to be launched in foreign markets, perceptions about the brand name of the product must be investigated at the initial stage of brand naming.
+Changing the name after a product is placed on the market can be extremely costly.
+Therefore, unnecessary risks should not be taken.
+A short investigation will quickly eliminate possible problems and allow you to look to the future with confidence, as your brand will have been transformed into a positively valued sign in other cultures.

 Why is naming difficult?

 Naming is one of the most difficult phases of branding.
-Like successfully selling your product in a wide market, finding a name for a product is both a complex and important process because:
+In fact, finding a name for a product is as important as selling it successfully in a large market because:

-- Everyone has an idea about the name in line with their point of view, and people tend to believe that the name they propose is the best.
+- Everyone has their own idea about what the name should be, and they tend to believe that the name they propose is the best.

 - It has become very difficult to obtain URLs with .com or .org domain extensions for many names.

-- When the brand name and the slogan use an identical word or words, it is even more difficult.
+- When the brand name and the slogan contain the same word or words, it is even more difficult.